A collaboration with Nutritional Therapist Katherine Khoo from Aman Wellness

 - One easy way to help alkalize the body is by drinking green vegetable juices or smoothies.
 Each serving is about ½ to 1 glass, and drink once or twice daily.

-How Traditional Chinese Medicine with tech-enhanced therapies can support
+How Traditional Chinese Medicine with Technology-Enhanced Therapies can support

 The team at Oriental Remedies Group believes in using technology to complement TCM to help patients feel better faster.